grem11n/blog/content/post/helm-unittest-pt2.md

 - `fw-demo` - a chart with our demo application

-- `monitiring` - a library chart that applies some DataDog monitoring rules for the main chart.
+- `monitoring` - a library chart that applies some DataDog monitoring rules for the main chart.

 `monitoring` chart is a dependency.
 The main `Chart.yaml` looks like:

 ```yaml
 ---
 apiVersion: v2
 name: fw-demo
 description: A demo chart for FW Days DevOps 2024
 type: application
 version: 0.0.1
 appVersion: "0.0.0"
 dependencies:
   - name: monitoring
     version: 0.0.1
     repository: "file://../monitoring/"
 ```

 ## Basic tests